How do I know if something is within a Historic District or a local Landmark?

 What kind of work can I do without a COA?

-Any work that affects the exterior of the structure does not require a COA.
-If the interior work includes changes to the exterior windows / doors or changes like removing a chimney stack on the roof, you are required to file a COA before work begins.
+Interior work that does not affect the exterior of the structure does not require a COA.
+If the interior work changes things like windows, exterior doors or other features like a chimney, you are required to file a COA before work begins.

 What happens if I do work requiring a COA without getting an approved COA?